 4. Mount McKinley, USA

 Mount McKinley is located at the center of the amazing Denali National Park, and while it looks really nice from afar, e prepared to face some insanely low temperatures.
 Only about half of those attempting to climb the mountains actually reach the top.
-Fly out to Alaska and fly cheap with these recently found rates:

 5. Kilimanjaro, Tanzania